bullmastiffo/kfilesystem/README.md

 formatViFileSystem(virtualFsPath, settings)
 ```

-Now it's possible to create an instance of `ViFileSystem` implementing `FileSystem` interface.
+Now it's possible to create an instance of `ViFileSystem` implementing `FileSystem` interface (see [here](https://github.com/bullmastiffo/kfilesystem/blob/master/lib/src/main/kotlin/com/mvg/virtualfs/FileSystem.kt)).
-Providing instance of `java.nio.channels.SeekableByteChannel`.
+Providing instance of `java.nio.channels.SeekableByteChannel` as a single parameter.
+Channel must be open for READ and WRITE.

 `ViFileSystem` implements `java.io.Closeable` and will close provided channel on call to `close`.